 But if you’ve already read that prior blog post or very eager to hop onto planning that Siargao trip, read on, baby!

 Disclaimer: Please note that this page contains affiliate links which give no additional cost to you.
-Instead, I’m sharing with you a few discounted rates to help you save and in return, to help me make a little money (when you click on the links and shop from there) so I can continue blogging for you, awesome travelers.
+Instead, I’m sharing with you a few discounted rates to help you save and in return, to help me make a little money (when you click on the links and shop/book from there) so I can continue blogging for you, awesome travellers.

 Almost everyone, frequent traveller or not, wanted to go or return to Siargao Island.
 I myself is guilty of that.
 I’ve been to Siargao a couple of times and I can’t stop myself from planning another trip every year.I tell you: You’ve come to the right place because this Siargao travel guide got you all the things you need for that dreamt Siargao trip you have in your mind!
 Click To Tweet